smbeiragh/sanam/README.md

 ```

 ## State Classes (is-, has-)
-State classes define a pice of UI in a temporarey specified state or condition, e.g. is-hidden, is-selected, is-disabled, .etc
+State classes define a piece of UI in a temporary specified state or condition,
+e.g. is-hidden, is-selected, is-disabled, .etc
 As Harry Roberts says:
 >It tells us that the DOM currently has a temporary, optional, or short-lived style applied to it due to a certain state being invoked.